consciousness

 a description of the main character – changed - more defined now

-we have had a workout - we have been stimulated - we feel a teeny bit different or a lot different - we continue to exist - we exist a bit more - we have a little more history
+we have had a workout - we have been stimulated - we feel a bit different or a lot different - we continue to exist - we exist a bit more

 When we believe our stories they pull us into their orbit and other perspectives fade.
 We are our stories.
-We maintain them by rehearsing and repeating them and reorganising, adding and deleting bits to get them to fit our world-view.
+We maintain them by rehearsing and repeating them and reorganising, adding and deleting bits to get them to accommodate our world-view.

 The awareness therapy pages describe how to examine and reconsider these narratives.
 With focused introspection it is possible to experience stories taking shape and rising into awareness as we make sense of feelings and events and fit them into how we imagine ourselves and present ourselves to others.